 - Thought Leadership: Deliver timely, essential, and influential products, services, and communications.

-- Organizational Excellence: Provide an effective, efficient, and supportive organization that is easy to understand, easy to navigate, and easy to work with.
+- Operational Excellence: Provide an effective, efficient, and supportive organization that is easy to understand, easy to navigate, and easy to work with.

 Our association was first incorporated in California in 1937.
 The pioneers of the association believed that a standard was necessary if the environmental health field was to grow and take shape as a legitimate and widely respected profession.

 This standard, which has come to be known as the Registered Environmental Health Specialist/Registered Sanitarian credential, signifies that an environmental health professional has mastered a body of knowledge (which is verified through the passing of an examination), and has acquired sufficient experience, to satisfactorily perform work responsibilities in the environmental health field.

 Environmental health is the science and practice of preventing human injury and illness and promoting well-being by

 - identifying and evaluating environmental sources and hazardous agents and;